cotes2020/jekyll-theme-chirpy/_posts/Lab/2020-11-08-TrafficAnalysisExe.md

     -> get 5 sites: Bing, leaving www.ciniholland.nl, adultbiz*in, 24corp-shop*com, stand.trustandprobaterealty*com.
     -> compromised website: www.ciniholland.nl, 82.150.140.30.

-    The user visited “ciniholland” and through the referers of each GET requests, we see that it leads to a very suspicious website which initiates downloads on the machine.
+    The user visited “ciniholland” and through the referrer of each GET requests, we see that it leads to a very suspicious website which initiates downloads on the machine.

 5) What is the domain name of the compromised web site ciniholland.nl/